-On fathers day, We ended up in the car park of a cemetery.
+On Father’s Day we ended up in the car park of a cemetery.
 This was totally unplanned.
-The 18-month-old decided she,d forgotten how to walk, and started to do the floppy leg thing, while we were out for a sunday stroll You know the move, I call it the toddler jelly legs, she makes her body so limp Conor Mc Gregor couldn’t lift her.
-So we both ended up waiting until the car until daddy finished walking the dog.
+The 18-month-old decided she’d forgotten how to walk and started to do the floppy leg thing while we were out for a Sunday stroll.
+You know the move – I call it the toddler jelly legs.
+She makes her body so limp Conor Mc Gregor couldn’t lift her.
+So we both ended up waiting in the car until daddy finished walking the dog.

-The park is attached to a cemetery which was really busy, being fathers day.
-There was loads of comings and goings.
-Family members wishing they’re dads that had passed on a “happy father day”.
-Some had flowers, some had fathers day mugs.
+The park is attached to a cemetery which was really busy, being Father’s Day.
+There were loads of comings and goings.
+Family members wishing their dads that had passed a “Happy Father’s Day”.
+Some had flowers, some had Father’s Day mugs.
 Just anything really to put at the graveside to show their love.
-I was in a daydream when the toddler spotted a white balloon on a piece of string. (she loves balloons and was shouting ballooooooon!)
+I was in a daydream when the toddler spotted a white balloon on a piece of string.
+She loves balloons and was shouting ballooooooon!

-I followed the balloon with my eyes and watched it joined a group of balloons each of them on strings, at the end of each string was family members of all ages.
-Each Balloon had messages attached, There was also a huge one with”worlds greatest dad” on it!!!
+I followed the balloon with my eyes and watched it join a group of balloons, each of them on strings, at the end of which were family members of all ages.
+Each balloon had a message attached.
+There was also a huge one with “World’s Greatest Dad” on it!

 At that stage, I was in floods of tears in the car.
-But my heart was just swelling with pride, For a man, I never met.
+But my heart was just swelling with pride, for a man I’d never met.

-What a legacy leave his family and what a special way to bring them together.
-Sure true love never dies.
+What a legacy to leave his family and what a special way to bring them together.
+True love never dies.